valensupport/valensupport.github.io/pages/customer_specific_apis.md

 The avaiable scoring API's will be presented based upon the Line of Business (LOB ) a given customer has subscribed to.
 Click on any of the LOB's such as /solutions/insureright/scoring ( which is for Workers' Compensation), and the schema for this particular scoring interface will be presented.

-Version:  describe what solution version means.

-Format string: Recommend XML,  need to explain why

-Request body:  Supports two modes the Schema and the Example.
+##### Version:
+Valen maintains a complete version history of any solution presented to a customer.
+By default, the API always selects the most recent version of the solution.
+The only time the solution version should ever be incporated in a request is for future data solutions.
+See section TODO : <insert cross ref link here> for more information on future dated solutions.

+##### Format string
+For API1, please always use XML.

+##### Request body
+The OpenAPI3 supports two modes: the Schema and the Example.
+The schema section calls out each element, defines the data type, annotates with a "\*" if the element is required, and shows any constraints needed for the element.

 #### Schema